afterflood/ml.afterflood.in/restore-possessions.md

 **Clothing, drapery and other cloth**

 Clothes should generally be thrown away after flooding.
 If clothing and other cloth materials will be saved, remember they may contain mold or other contaminants from the flood waters.
 Wash clothing in a washing machine, not by hand.
 Add two table- spoons of liquid chlorine bleach per washer load.
-Dry cleaning may also be used, especially for special fab-rics such as wool and silk.
+Dry cleaning may also be used, especially for special fabrics such as wool and silk.

 **China, glass, jewelry, porcelain and metal possessions**